buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 ``'bz2'`` to compress the datastream.

 .. note:: The permissions on the copied files will be the same on the
-          master as originately on the slave, see :option:`buildslave create-slave --umask` to change the default one.
+          master as originally on the slave, see :option:`buildslave create-slave --umask` to change the default one.

 .. bb:step:: StringDownload